Search-Based Software Engineering and AI Foundation Models: Current Landscape and Future Roadmap: FMs for SBSE

-In the case of multi- and many-objective SE problems, SBSE generates non-dominated or Pareto-optimal solutions in the objective space.
+\paragraph{FMs for Pareto Analysis and Pruning.} In the case of multi- and many-objective SE problems, SBSE generates non-dominated or Pareto-optimal solutions in the objective space.
 A common practice is to analyze the resulting solutions and select the best one that meets a particular set of requirements.
 This process needs to be repeated whenever requirements change.
-In this regard, LLMs can support domain experts in understanding the trade-offs between different objectives and selecting the best solution for a given scenario.
+In this regard, FMs with capabilities \fullref{FM-S1} and \fullref{FM-S2}, can play a key role.
+LLMs can support domain experts in understanding the trade-offs between different objectives and selecting the best solution for a given scenario.
 Moreover, for non-expert users, VLMs or MMs can construct a visual representation of the Pareto front, illustrating the set of all non-dominated solutions and offering suggestions to assist in selecting the most suitable option.
 In the case of pruning Pareto optimal solutions, which involves simplifying the solution set for easier decision-making, several challenges highlight the potential role of FMs.
 One significant challenge is managing high-dimensional problems with more than four conflicting objectives~\cite{petchrompo2022review}.
 Another challenge is maintaining solution quality when pruning methods are applied, particularly in complex problems in domains such as robotics~\cite{victorica2023stability}.
 A further challenge lies in identifying the most influential variables from the pruned set and presenting the results in a way that enables intuitive and intelligent decision-making for users~\cite{white2025distilling}.